Chart Color Schemes

 Collaroy - Collaroy Plateau's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in Collaroy - Collaroy Plateau, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 72% of the total population (10,197 people), significantly higher than the national average of 55.3%.
+Health outcomes data shows excellent results for Collaroy - Collaroy Plateau, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 72% of the total population (10,195 people), compared to the national average of 55.3%.

-Asthma and arthritis are the most common medical conditions in the area, affecting 6.4% and 6.2% of residents respectively.
-A majority of residents, 75.2%, report being completely clear of medical ailments, slightly higher than the Greater Sydney average of 74.7%.
-The population aged 65 and over comprises 18.4% of residents (2,609 people).
-Health outcomes among seniors are notably strong, aligning with the general population's health profile.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.4% and 6.2% of residents respectively.
+A significant majority, 75.2%, reported being completely clear of medical ailments, slightly higher than Greater Sydney's figure of 74.7%.
+As of 2021, 18.4% of the population is aged 65 and over (2,609 people).
+Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health